NAMIBIA AND SOUTH AFRICA

 Not included: Fuel for aircraft, which is approximately $7.00 per gallon, fuel for rental car, airfare to South Africa and return, curios, tips and laundry unless stated, items of a personal nature, and conservation or tourist levy fees charged at some of the lodges (from $1-$5 per person).

 Day 1 -Arrive Johannesburg International Airport.
-Met by Chris and Nick Hanks.
+Met by a representative of African Aero Adventure.
 You are transferred to the Hertford Hotel (www.hertford.co.za) or Toadbury Hall (www.toadburyhall.co.za) Lanseria, on the outskirts of Johannesburg for 3 nights while completing pilot validation exercises.
 You'll get an introductory briefing along with your Cockpit Trip Kit™.
 You’ll have the rest of the day to look over the material.
 (Bed & breakfast, transfer)